hn/seagate-blackarmor-nas/README.md

 Quick specs: 1.2 Ghz CPU (Marvell 88F6281), 256MB RAM, 4 USB ports, 2 network interfaces, max 4 drives.
 Motherboard
 codename '[Shasta](https://en.wikipedia.org/wiki/Mount_Shasta)', based on Marvell DB-88F6281A-BP development board.

-All the NAS 4XX series products have the same 4-bay enclosure.
+All the NAS 4XX series products have the same motherboard and 4-bay enclosure.
 The second digit in this number scheme refers to the number of drives that ship with the device: no drives (NAS 400), 2 drives RAID 1 (NAS 420) and 4 drives RAID 5 (NAS 440).

 :warning: Warning: Support for the NAS 440 is currently alpha quality!
 Things are incomplete, buggy and unstable